RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 `oc new-app --template=coolstore-monolith-pipeline-build`

-We have to deploy **Jenkins Server** in the namespace because OpenShift 4 doesn't deploy a Jenkins server automatically when we use _Jenkins Pipeline_ build strategy.
+We have to deploy a **Jenkins Server** in the namespace because OpenShift 4 doesn't deploy a Jenkins server automatically when we use _Jenkins Pipeline_ build strategy.

 `oc new-app --template=jenkins-ephemeral -l app=jenkins -p JENKINS_SERVICE_NAME=jenkins -p DISABLE_ADMINISTRATIVE_MONITORS=true`